 - Pain and suffering.
 The physical pain and emotional distress caused by sepsis amputation are often significant.
 While money can’t undo the pain and suffering your loved one experiences, it is the only way the legal system has to compensate your loved one for these injuries.
 Therefore, pain and suffering should be part of your loved one’s negotiated settlement or court verdict.

 In some situations, additional damages may be possible.

 Gray & White Law Accepts Nursing Home Negligence Cases

 The nursing home is not going to admit wrongdoing or provide fair compensation to your loved one unless it is legally compelled to do so.
-Our experienced nursing home injury lawyers are committed to helping all Kentucky nursing home residents get the fair recoveries they deserve after an injury.
+Our experienced nursing home neglect attorneys are committed to helping all Kentucky nursing home residents get the fair recoveries they deserve after an injury.
 We will provide your loved one with the personal attention she deserves as we evaluate, investigate, negotiate, and litigate her claim.